-The aim of the task force is to write a systematic review of software algorithms for specific tasks.
+The aim of the task force is to write systematic reviews of software algorithms for specific image processing tasks.

 Deliverable 1: review paper on renal image registration